equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 ## Summary

-We (me and my colleagues) are writing Backend code for JSON API Rails application following way for over a year (dating since late 2017)
+We (me and my colleagues) are writing backend code for JSON API Rails application following way for over a year (dating since late 2017)

-Furthermore I also use this pattern for  personal projects in which the server renders HTML (following [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith/) pattern)
+Furthermore I also use this pattern for  personal projects in which the server renders HTML (following [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith/) style of applications)

 These applications are quite extensive in business logic.
 Our main goal is to write application code for long term maintainability,